 enumerateDuring Reading Specific Lines From a Large File in Python

-A common way to read a file in Python is to read it completely and then process the specific line.
-Reading a file in Python is fast, for example, it takes roughly 0.67 seconds to write a 100MiB file.
+A common way to read a file in Python is to read it entirely and then process the specific line.
+Reading a file in Python is fast; for example, it takes roughly 0.67 seconds to write a 100MiB file.
 But if the file size exceeds 100 MB, it would cause memory issues when it is read into memory.

 Python has 3 built-in methods to read the specific lines from a file, as introduced in the next sections.